 Programs and Supports

-- Hearing and Vision support is available for students from preschool to year 12.
-Specialist trained staff work with the child’s school and other involved services to support the student’s access to the curriculum.
+Hearing and Vision support is provided for students from preschool to year 12.
+Specialist staff work with the child’s school and other involved services to support the student’s access to the curriculum.

 Small group programs are provided at a range of public schools across the ACT for students from kindergarten to year 12.
 Schools have flexibility in the way they deliver their small group programs to meet the needs of their school community.
 As such programs will operate differently from school to school:

 - Learning Support Centres (LSC)

-LSCs are classes for students with a significant learning delay, a mild intellectual disability or who meet the ACT Student Disability Criteria for Autism.
-They are located in primary schools, high schools and colleges.
+LSCs are small group programs for students with a significant learning delay, a mild intellectual disability or who meet the ACT Student Disability Criteria for Autism.
+They are located in various primary schools, high schools and colleges.

 - Learning Support Units (LSU)